JaredConover/iOS-lead-essentials/Notes/ios-lead-essentials-notes/Essential Developer/iOS Lead Essentials Notes/0014_Speeding_up_Development_by_Reducing_Debugging_Time.md

 We use this helper method to build all the invalid cases into one test using dummy values for data, response and error.
 We are essentially validating that a request matching these cases will complete with an error.
 This also ensures we wont get a crash?

+Finally, we create a test for the success case where we have data and and HTTPURLResponse.
+We added an else if after the error if in the implementation code that called the completion with the data and the response but still ended up with two failing tests:
+1) In our success test, our assertion that the response objects were equal failed.
+This was likely due to the fact that since HTTPURLResponse is a class, the evaluation of equivalence was based on the pointer address and not the class instances stored values.
+To fix this for the moment we instead independently compare the response.url and response.statusCode.
+Question: would this not be a problem if we were dealing with a struct?
+Is this a hole/ flaw in the Apple testing framework?
+2) One of our invalid test cases failed: data=nil, resp=HTTPURLResponse, error=nil.
+This was supposed to fail with an invalidRepresentation error but instead of receiving a nil data parameter in our implementation as we had stubbed the `URLProtocol` to do, the framework (URLSession? + URL loading system?) seems to have returned us a dataTask that instead contained an non-null value for data that contained 0 bytes.
+To fix this for now we are adding another condition to our implementations success to not only check if data is not nil but also if it is larger than 0 bytes.
+"Somehow the URLLoading System is replacing our nil data with an empty data of 0 bytes in the case where we returned a valid HTTPURLResponse"